437th Airlift Wing: Cold War

-Modern era
+The 1990s and beyond

+The wing airlifted personnel and equipment and provided support personnel after the Iraqi invasion of Kuwait in 1990, and in the leadup to the Gulf War of 1991.
+It flew humanitarian missions to Russia in 1992, and to Somalia and other regions of Africa from 1992 to 1994.

 The 437th received its first C-17 in June 1993.
 It routinely supported humanitarian and contingency operations in the Balkans, 1993–1999.
 The wing has also conducted long range humanitarian air drops into Afghanistan during Operation Enduring Freedom beginning in October 2001 and later regularly supported deployments to other Global War on Terrorism operations, as well as Operation Iraqi Freedom from March 2003.
 On 8 January 2010, the 437th transferred host unit responsibilities to the newly established 628th Air Base Wing as part of the Department of Defense Joint Basing Initiative.
 The 437th Airlift Wing remains at Charleston Air Force Base as the supported Mission wing.